offscale/cdd-python/README.md

 ## Future work

-  - Proper CLI to manage what function, class, and argparse is generated, and from which source-of-truth
-  - Generating JSON-schema from `class` so it becomes useful in JSON-RPC, REST-API, and GUI environments
+  0. Add 4th 'type' of JSON-schema so it becomes useful in JSON-RPC, REST-API, and GUI environments
-  - Add 5th 'type' of SQLalchemy model
+  1. Add 5th type of SQLalchemy model
-  - Add 6th type of routing layer
+  2. Add 6th type of routing layer
-  - Add 7th type of Open API (at this point, rename to `cdd-python`)
+  3. Add 7th type of Open API (at this point, rename to `cdd-python`)
-  - Move to https://github.com/offscale then upload to PyPi
+  4. Move to https://github.com/offscale then upload to PyPi

 ---